dendibakh/dendibakh.github.io/_posts/2018-12-29-Understanding-IDQ_UOPS_NOT_DELIVERED.md

          500685038      IDQ_UOPS_NOT_DELIVERED.CYCLES_FE_WAS_OK                                     (66,77%)
 ```

-Looking at those numbers we can say how much cycles we were delivering specific number of uops to the RAT (and there is no back-end stall):
+Looking at those numbers we can say how many cycles we were delivering specific number of uops to the RAT (and there is no back-end stall):

 ```
 Cycles with 0 uop delivered = IDQ_UOPS_NOT_DELIVERED.CYCLES_0_UOP_DELIV.CORE